hanspoo/bs-file-upload/README.md

 It has to be mounted by the host page using render, there is an sample index.html showing how to use.

 It uses typescript and has a custom webpack configuration.

+Initially trying to build a file upload component for an existing legacy site.